resilient-tech/razorpayx-integration/docs/2_make_payout.md

 - The **Make Online Payment** checkbox appears after saving the Payment Entry (PE) for the first time if the integration is found.

-- If RazorpayX is configured after creating the PE, reselect the **Company Bank Account** and save the PE.
+- If RazorpayX is configured after creating the PE, reselect the **Company Bank Account** and save the PE to set integartion.

 - If an **Amended Payment Entry** has its original PE marked for `Make Online Payment`, the amended PE will not create a payout.
   - Payment details cannot be changed in such cases.